John Taylor Gatto

-John Taylor Gatto (December 15, 1935 – October 25, 2018) was an American author and school teacher.
-After teaching for nearly 30 years he authored several books on modern education, criticizing its ideology, history, and consequences.
-He is best known for his books Dumbing Us Down: the Hidden Curriculum of Compulsory Schooling, and The Underground History of American Education: A Schoolteacher’s Intimate Investigation Into the Problem of Modern Schooling which criticize the modern education system and promote the concept of unschooling and a return to homeschooling.
+John Taylor Gatto (December 15, 1935 – October 25, 2018) was an American author, school teacher and public figure.
+After teaching for nearly 30 years he authored several books on American schools.
+He is best known for his books Dumbing Us Down: the Hidden Curriculum of Compulsory Schooling, and The Underground History of American Education: A Schoolteacher’s Intimate Investigation Into the Problem of Modern Schooling which promote self-study, unschooling and homeschooling.